CLI

 • -s, --source <SOURCE> – Path to the .rq file or directory (default: .).

 • -n, --name <NAME> – Name of the request to show (required).
-If the request is defined inside an endpoint, use <endpoint>/<request> (for example users/list).
+If the request is defined inside an endpoint, use <endpoint>/<request> or <endpoint>.<request> (for example users/list or users.list).

 • -e, --env <ENVIRONMENT> – Environment name to resolve variables and env-specific settings.